embench/embench-iot/doc/README.md

 ```

 These are combined into the general header `support.h` which is included by
 all benchmarks, and defines values which may be used by the benchmarks.
-The
-values that may be defined are:

 Board specific code that is to be linked in to the benchmarks should be
 defined in `config/ARCH/boards/BOARDNAME/boardsupport.c`.
 This file should